wastoresh/azure-powershell/src/DataMover/docs/New-AzDataMoverNfsMountEndpointPropertiesObject.md

 # New-AzDataMoverNfsMountEndpointPropertiesObject

 ## SYNOPSIS
-Create a in-memory object for NfsMountEndpointProperties
+Create an in-memory object for NfsMountEndpointProperties.

 ## SYNTAX